Bile acid: Bile acids and colon cancer

+Bile acids have not only been implicated as carcinogens in the colon but also at other sites in the gastrointestinal tract.

 Dermatology

 Bile acids may be used in subcutaneous injections to remove unwanted fat (see Mesotherapy).
 Deoxycholic acid as an injectable has received FDA approval to dissolve submental fat.
 Phase III trials showed significant responses although many subjects had mild adverse reactions of bruising, swelling, pain, numbness, erythema, and firmness around the treated area.